 The Standing Committee recommended this measure for endorsement.
-NQF 3543 Patient-Centered Contraceptive Counseling (PCCC) is a new patient-reported outcome measure that uses four items rated on a 5-point Likert scale.
-In its introduction of the measure, the developer noted that it would be a "balancing measure" to contraceptive care measures already in the NQF portfolio.
+NQF #3543 Patient-Centered Contraceptive Counseling (PCCC) is a new PRO-PM that uses four items rated on a five-point Likert scale.
+In its introduction of the measure, the developer noted that it would be a "balancing measure" to three contraceptive care measures already present in NQF's portfolio (#2902 Contraceptive Care - Postpartum; #2903 Contraceptive Care - Most & Moderately Effective Methods; and #2904 Contraceptive Care - Access to LARC).
 The developer also noted the importance of measuring patients' contraceptive counseling experience and quality of care for ethical reasons that respect the patients and their choices.

 In response to a question from the Committee, the developer stated that the measure is focused on the experience of the counseling provided-not on all aspects of the quality of care received during the encounter or whether all contraceptive methods are available.
-The Committee agreed there are things a facility can do to change the outcomes, and the measure passed evidence.
+The Committee agreed there are things a facility can do to change the outcomes, and the measure passed on evidence.
 The Committee also agreed there is a gap in care, and the measure passed the performance gap criterion.

 The measure was reviewed by the NQF Scientific Methods Panel (SMP) and received a high rating for both reliability and validity.
 During its discussion on scientific acceptability, the Committee raised some concerns about the survey only being available in English and Spanish, as well as potential barriers for patients with limited literacy levels.
-Committee members had a number of questions for the developer regarding who participates are in the measure; the ability to monitor for literacy, cultural, or religious factors that could influence either a patient's experience or her decision on contraception; languages the survey is available in; what types of counseling would flag someone for inclusion in the measure; how patients are selected to receive the survey; and applicability of this survey (and overlap with other surveys) when contraceptive counseling was only a part of the clinical encounter.
+Committee members had a number of questions for the developer regarding who participates in the measure; the ability to monitor for literacy, cultural, or religious factors that could influence either a patient's experience or her decision on contraception; languages the survey is available in; what types of counseling would flag someone for inclusion in the measure; how patients are selected to receive the survey; and applicability of this survey (and overlap with other surveys) when contraceptive counseling was only a part of the clinical encounter.
 Ultimately, the Committee agreed the measure met both the reliability and validity criteria and accepted the SMP's ratings.

 During its discussion of feasibility, the Committee expressed concern about the consistency of data entry and potential challenges with uploading data into an electronic medical record.
 Committee members also discussed general challenges for facilities in defining the denominator population for the measure.
 In response, the developer noted that it had favored sensitivity as opposed to specificity, since patients can be filtered out later if they do not fit the denominator; the developer also noted an implementation manual exists, which is revised on an ongoing basis.
-The developer responded to questions and discussed different methods that clinics can use to implement the measure, which could eventually include delivery via patient portals, flagging patients with ICD-10 or CPT codes, etc. The Committee passed the measure on feasibility.
+The developer responded to questions and discussed different methods that clinics can use to implement the measure, which could eventually include delivery via patient portals, flagging patients with International Classification of Diseases Tenth Revision (ICD-10) or Current Procedural Terminology (CPT) codes, etc. The Committee passed the measure on feasibility.

 During the use and usability discussion, Committee members agreed that the questions and the survey tool seem reasonable and would not cause any harm to patients, nor would it cause undue burden.
 They noted, however, that a place for patients to express specific concerns would be useful.
 In response to questions on use of the survey across all healthcare systems, NQF staff clarified that the measure does not need to be usable by all healthcare systems to pass these criteria.
-The Committee agreed that while there are limited data for this new measure, there are credible plans for use.
+The Committee agreed that although there are limited data for this new measure, there are credible plans for use.
 Ultimately, the Committee voted that the measure met the use and usability criteria.